 The deposits of garnets are rather abundant.
 These minerals are found in magmatic rocks, in pegmatites and in particular in metasomatic rocks by contact with magma, resulting in the reorganization of the minerals and their crystallization.
 They are numerous in the crystalline schists, and by degradation of the rocks, they are sometimes found in quantity in the alluviums.
 For the record, the micaschists of Ile de Groix, in Brittany, contain innumerable garnets.
 The main garnet extractor countries today are Tanzania, India and Madagascar.
 Other deposits are found in Russia, Mali, Canada, Brazil ...

-Indeed, the grains of this leaking to the shiny color strongly recall these gems.
 At the time of the Roman naturalist Pliny the Elder, garnets were called carbuncles.
 In Rome, Greece, as in ancient Egypt, garnets were often carved and represented animals or faces.
 The Bible tells that to steer his ark in the darkness of the Flood, Noah lit up with a garnet lantern.
 The Qur'an states that the fourth heaven is made up of carbuncles.
 The Vikings used garnets during funeral ceremonies, thinking they had the ability to guide the dead to their paradise, Valhalla.
 The Museum of National Antiquities of Saint-Germain-en-Laye houses Merovingian jewelry with garnets.
 In the eighteenth century European courtiers loved to adorn themselves with Bohemian garnets.
 The warriors of the Hunza principality in northern Pakistan, under British control in 1891, fired on the British in Kashmir with garnet bullets, believing that their blood-red colour gave them a more lethal character ...

 Send a message